Mealman1551/ArchivedDataCodec/README.md

 #### Other comments

-ADC Aurora can from now of on only open and create archives with a byte-key of 8
+ADC Aurora can from now of on only open and create archives with a byte-key of 8.

+Read more about this [here](https://github.com/Mealman1551/ADC/discussions/21)

 ###### © 2025 Mealman1551